 Want to stand out from the crowd?
 Differentiate yourself by having a modern design, especially one that incorporates video backgrounds.

 Do you take a more informal, personal approach to teaching yoga?
-Try using handwritten fonts, warm colors, and other design elements to give your website a friendly feel.
+Try using handwritten fonts, warm colors, a minimal WordPress theme, and other design elements to give your website a friendly feel.

 Glo is an online yoga service with over 4,000 classes available on demand.
 Course selections are personalized and drawn from a global network of yoga teachers.
 To help potential clients imagine the online courses, Glo has a number of mockup images and videos of the courses being viewed on mobile devices and laptops which shows that the website is using a responsive theme that looks great on both the devices.

 Running an online yoga course?
 Share examples of what your course will actually look like.
 The more real-world examples you can share, the better.